bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.markdown

   OS.
 They won't ever get this post, but hopefully YOU will.

 - Hardware support is a big part of the Linux desktop problem, but it's not the only problem.
-Half-baked DE like KDE 4.0, Ubuntu's Unity and GNOME 3.0 are just as dangerous.
+Half-baked desktop environments like KDE 4.0, Ubuntu's Unity and GNOME 3.0 are just as dangerous.

 - Having some hardware support and having great hardware support are two different things.

-- I do know how to research hardware compatibility (  surprising, eh?), but I do like cutting edge technologies as well (problematic...).
+- I do know how to research hardware compatibility (surprising, eh?), but I do like cutting edge technologies as well (problematic...).
 Does it seems normal to you to avoid commodity hardware just on the ground that